Department of Elementary and Secondary Education Logo

 Part V Statement of Future Aspirations: Compose one paragraph about your plans and goals including post-secondary education.

-Part VI: Essay: Write an essay of 400 words or less exploring as fully as possible any one of the following issues.
-Label your essay with the appropriate Essay Topic #.
+Part VI: Essay: Write an essay of 400 words or less exploring as fully as possible any one of the following essay topics.
+Label your essay with your full name and the appropriate Essay Topic #.

 As a student leader in Massachusetts, what do you see as the greatest areas for improvement in the education system, and what ideas would you propose to create better dialogue and understanding among various student groups?